JeroenVanB/LAMAS/docs/index.md

 - We only play with few cards
   In our experiments we play 5 different rounds, with a maximum of 5 cards.
 We deliberately chose this setup, since the optimal strategy is more difficult to find in games with more cards.
 We therefore simplified the game to enable us to heuristically create strategies based on Kripke models.
-- The Strategy based on kripke models is heuristically determined The strategy based on the Kripke models is heuristically determined.
+- The Strategy based on Kripke models is heuristically determined The strategy based on the Kripke models is heuristically determined.
 The implemented strategies are based on our own experience of the game and therefore might be sub-optimal.
 This can obviously influence the conclusion of our experiments (weather or the use of Kripke models is useful in card games like this).
 - The guessing is similar across 3 of the agents